EdgeApp/disklet/README.md

 ### Paths

 All Disklet paths are relative URI's.
 This means the folder separator is always '/', even on Windows.
 Paths are not allowed to be absolute, so something like '/home/user/somefile.txt' is not valid.
-Likewise, paths are not allowed to "escape" the Disklet location, so '../somefile.txt' isn't valid either.
+Likewise, paths are not allowed to "escape" the Disklet location, so '../somefile.txt' isn't valid either (but 'a/../somefile.txt' is fine).

 You can use the `navigateDisklet` function to create a new Disklet instance locked to a particular location.
 If you pass this folder to a module within your program, you can rest assured that the module will only write files where it is supposed to.
 At the same time, the module never has to worry about *where* the right location is, since the Disklet object encapsulates that information.

 ## API reference

-### Storage Backends
+### Storage backends

 #### `makeLocalStorageDisklet(storage = window.localStorage, opts = {}): Disklet`

 Creates a Disklet that stores its data in the browser's localStorage.

-The file paths are the localStorage keys, and the values are strings.
+A file's paths becomes its localStorage key, and its contents become a localStorage string value.
 If a `prefix` is provided via the `opts` parameter, then all localStorage keys will begin with the provided string.
 Binary data is transformed to base64, since localStorage can only handle strings.

 #### `makeMemoryFolder(storage = {}): Disklet`